 Since then, he’s been unemployed.
 When he applies for jobs, he’s frequently told that his application can’t be accepted because of his criminal background.
 Accordingly, he is having a terribly difficult time finding a job.
 “It’s real hurtful,” he says, “to know that your chances are so broke down to zero.”

 Seventy-five percent of people who have left prison are currently unemployed.
 When we see criminal recidivism, or the return to crime after release from prison, we should consider the possibility that we are essentially forcing people to turn to the “underground economy” by shutting them out of the “above ground” one.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.